khayaklap/Analytics-ML-for-Finance/README.md

 ## Inspiration

-Ideas for the above projects derive mainly from readings on practical use cases of machine learning in finance.
-I am in no shape or form plagiarizing.
+Ideas for the above projects derive mainly from readings on use cases of machine learning in finance.
+I am in no shape or form plagiarizing, and always give credit to the authors.
+Rather than copy their code, I think of ways to enhance their work by identifying shortcomings in explanations.

 ## Disclaimer